Annual Salary

 If you have specialist subject knowledge, you can apply directly for commissioning editor jobs in academic publishing.

-You could take a proofreading or editing course from the Publishing Training Centre or the Society for Editors and Proofreaders.
+You could take a proofreading or editing course from The Publishing Training Centre or the Chartered Institute of Editing and Proofreading.

-You can find out more about becoming a commissioning editor from The Publishers Association and Society for Editors and Proofreaders.
+You can find out more about becoming a commissioning editor from the Publishers Association and the Chartered Institute of Editing and Proofreading.

 You can also get information on working in creative careers from Discover Creative Careers.